ASC-OFFICE/sdkjs-plugins/README.md

 ## sdkjs-plugins

-The add-ons for [ONLYOFFICE Document Server][2] and [ONLYOFFICE Desktop Editors][3].
+The add-ons for [ASC-OFFICE Document Server][2] and [ASC-OFFICE Desktop Editors][3].
 Used for the developers to add specific functions to the editors which are not directly related to the OOXML format.

 ## Available Plugins